jchen054/cse15l-lab-reports/labreport5.md

 ![fixed](testcorrect.png)

 ## Reflection
 This quarter one of the most important things I learned was bash scripting.
 It was like learning another language, but it allowed me to automate what was previously repetitive command line arguments.
-I applied what I learned about bash script to both compile, run, and debug my PAs for another class, and it made the process much faster.
+I applied what I learned about bash script to compile, run, and debug my PAs for another class, and it made the process much faster.